OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-19.md

 ## Revelation 19:14

-The armies of heaven, dressed in fine linen, white and clean, were following Him on white horses.
+The heavenly armies, arrayed in fine linen, pure and bright, were following Him on white horses.

 ## Revelation 19:15